tim-githaiga/tim-githaiga/README.md

 - 🌱 Constantly learning and exploring **new technologies.**

-- 🔭 Currently diving into **Quantum Computing, data science and AI.**
+- 🔭 Currently diving into **Quantum Computing, Data science and AI.**

 - 👨‍💻 All of my projects are available at [www.githaigatim.com](www.githaigatim.com)